Cosimzhou/MyBook/IT-docs/daily-learning.md

+# libunwind
+The libunwind API makes it trivial to implement the stack-manipulation aspects of exception handling.
+The libunwind API makes it trivial for debuggers to generate the call-chain (backtrace) of the threads in a running program.
+It is often useful for a running thread to determine its call-chain.

 # Accumulo
 Apache Accumulo is a highly scalable sorted, distributed key-value store based on Google's Bigtable.
 It is a system built on top of Apache Hadoop, Apache ZooKeeper, and Apache Thrift.
 Written in Java, Accumulo has cell-level access labels and server-side programming mechanisms.